 So where does culture come from?
-Is it a set of ideals that founders write on post-its?
+Is it a set of ideas that founders write on post-its?
 Do you just copy from Jack Welch’s books?
-Do you paraphrase from Steve Jobs keynotes?
+Do you paraphrase Steve Jobs keynotes?
 Do you google Elon’s values?

 So what’s the difference between a regular corporate team and a culture-driven startup team?
-In corporations, values come down from the board and management, from extravagant corporate excursions lead by corporate culture facilitators.
-They pick values that represent the brand, that are customer-oriented.
-That promote productivity.
+Incorporations, values come down from the board and management, from extravagant corporate excursions lead by corporate culture facilitators.
+They pick values that represent the brand, that is customer-oriented.
+That promotes productivity.
 Integrity.
 Other platitudes, that consequently get printed on mousepads.
-Literally no-one believes them.
+Literally, no one believes them.
 Why?
 Because unless the entire board and management live & breathe those values day in and day out, they don’t get reinforced.
 Brainwashing is possible, but it’s easier to be yourself.